MartinTiangco/MartinTiangco/README.md

 [Pathfinder Visualiser](https://github.com/MartinTiangco/Pathfinder-Visualiser) visualises different pathfinding algorithms (e.g. Dijkstra's Algorithm, Breadth-first Search, Depth-first Search) on a 2-dimensional grid.
 When learning about these algorithms, it is usual that we read about it and someone tells us how they work.
 This application serves as another learning tool to increase understanding of these algorithms.
 Show, don't tell.

+Pathfinding algorithms' practical uses include pathfinding in video games, Google Maps and the networks (particularly the internet).

 Tech Stack: React | HTML/CSS | JavaScript

+---

 #### Krayon Kafe
 <a href="https://krayon-kafe.herokuapp.com/">